ckaestne/seaibib/README.md

 Chen, Zhenpeng, Yanbin Cao, Yuanqiang Liu, Haoyu Wang, Tao Xie, and Xuanzhe Liu. "[Understanding Challenges in Deploying Deep Learning Based Software: An Empirical Study](https://arxiv.org/pdf/2005.00760)."
 Proc.
 FSE (2020).

 > Another StackOverflow study, this time focused on questions that developers ask regarding deploying deep learning models.
-Mostly API/documentation style questions close to the model rather than broader system deployment or MLOps questions, but still potentially useful to see what developers struggle with current infrastructure at the API level.
+Mostly API/documentation style questions close to the model rather than broader system deployment or MLOps questions and fairly shallow insights, but still potentially useful to see what developers struggle with current infrastructure at the API level.

 ## Other Lists